 • Injury and poisoning is the leading cause of death among people aged 5 to 44 years.

 • Males have much higher rates of death and hospitalisation than females for all major injury causes, except for falls among older people.

-• Hospitalisation rates for injury and poisoning in Aboriginal people are 60% higher than in non-Aboriginal people in NSW.
+• Hospitalisation rates for injury and poisoning in Aboriginal people are almost twice that for non-Aboriginal people in NSW.

 • Rates of death and hospitalisation from injury and poisoning are higher in remote areas than in metropolitan areas.

 - + Background: Falls

 Injury can be described by the single or multiple body regions which are affected by the injury, by the type of injury itself or by an agency which caused the injury.

 Examples of the injuries described by body regions are: injuries to the head, injuries to the hip and thigh or injuries involving multiple body regions.